Updated, October 12, 2020: I have to periodically go through the links in this post and be sure they still work or edit them. Doing that again today.

 Down at the 40 Days for Life prayer vigil today some of the participants were Catholics.
 We all had our Rosaries, so we prayed the Rosary and then the Chaplet of Divine Mercy.
 I mentioned to the people there with me that it was significant that we were praying the devotion on St. Faustina’s Feast Day, in light of the abortion connection.
 Huh? they said.
 You know, I said, in the diary?
 I missed it myself until I read about it in Fr.
 Frank Pavone’s book, Ending Abortion, Not Just Fighting It, several months ago.
+(Updated links to the book at the end of this post.)

 Indeed, the link between this devotion and abortion is established by St. Faustina herself and recorded in her “Diary.”
 Fr.
 Seraphim Michalenko, MIC, who was a principal translator of St. Faustina’s diary, and the postulator of her cause of canonization, writes the following: